hemangandhi/brian-rs/CONTRIBUTING.md

 1. Github
 1. Some software engineering terms (CI, unit testing, end-to-end testing)

-Once you do, this should not be to hard.
+Once you do, this should not be too hard.
 If you'd like to learn any of these by contributing here, feel free to -- just know that the best way to get help is to ask, so if you want to add a feature, mention what you don't know while requesting the feature (or requesting to contribute to the feature).